HAPO President's Message

 September is National Preparedness Month

-If you had to evacuate your home or office at the drop of hat, where would you go?
+If you had to evacuate your home or office at the drop of a hat, where would you go?
 How would you communicate with your family?
 What would you take with you?
-What items are the bare essentials?
+What items are bare essentials?
 Where are they?
 How you answer these questions determines whether you and your family are prepared for disaster or emergency situations.

 An emergency situation could be anything from a major car accident or a house fire to a statewide, natural disaster.
 Living in Hawaii in any disaster, puts us at a disadvantage due to the fact that we are in the middle of the Pacific and the closest aide may have to travel thousands of miles to reach us.